$30 Adult; $20 Youth

 Walking, could involve distance but largely flat

 Joe Silveira (LAGUNA ECO) spent 36 years as a professional working in natural resources conservation -- over 29 years with the US Fish & Wildlife Service.
-He was primarily stationed at Sacramento National Wildlife (NWR) Refuge Complex, where he served as a Wildlife Biologist, and later as the Wildlife Refuge Manager, for Sacramento River NWR and the Steve Thompson North Central Valley Wildlife Management Area - Llano Seco Unit.
+He was primarily stationed at Sacramento National Wildlife (NWR) Refuge Complex, where he served as a Wildlife Biologist, and later as the Wildlife Refuge Manager, for Sacramento River NWR and the Steve Thompson North Central Valley Wildlife Management Area -- Llano Seco Unit.
 He led habitat restoration and management programs, and associated monitoring surveys and research investigation for riparian, floodplain, and basin habitats, such as mixed and oak forests, valley oak woodland, elderberry savanna, managed emergent marshes, native perennial grasslands, wildflower fields, vernal pools, and alkali meadows.
 He worked with diverse agencies, organizations, universities, and local ranchers, developing partnerships to create and maintain well-functioning refuge habitats, which represent the best of these remaining Great Valley Ecosystems.
-Joe currently works on natural resources conservation projects, consulting on topics which capture his interests and inspire his imagination.
+Joe currently works with natural resources science and conservation organizations -- Northern California Botanists, Northern California Regional Land Trust, San Francisco Estuary Institute -- advising on topics which capture his interests and inspire his imagination.

 Joe Silveira's Events